dgre1999/GolangCalculator/readme.md

 Alternatively, you can visit https://fir-testing-323bd.web.app/, which is a firebase hosted webpage of the simple UI found in UI.html, which will then send HTTP requests to the api hosted on Google Cloud Run.

+I will send valid authentication pairs in the mail I send to you.
+In the repo you will find valid usernames, and hashed valid passwords.
+Ideally, I wanted a way to store the credentials outside of the repo, but was drawing a blank on how to.
+My thought was setting up a small database to store username hashed password pairs, but felt that with the time I have left, that would be a bit overkill to begin on doing.

 Tests are found in calculator_test.go

 ## Issues / notes